rick-and-morty-wth/human-life-simulator/README.md

-# Framework7 React App Template
+# Rick and Morty app

 Running the app: